jmnaste/AI-Workflow-Automation/Post/post-0.md

 - “Here’s the 1‑page checklist we use to scope workflows quickly: [LINK].
 If helpful, we can walk through it in a short call: [CALENDLY].”

 2) Feasibility DM (inbound interest)
 - “Happy to help.
-Could you share: (1) the workflow, (2) current tools, (3) one indicator that matters (TTF, first‑pass success, p95 run)?
+Could you share: (1) the workflow, (2) current tools, (3) one indicator that matters (TTF, first‑pass success, AI contribution stability)?
 Here’s a 20‑min slot: [CALENDLY].”

 3) Technical DM (engineer/ops persona)
 - “This shows the run evidence first (run list, state timeline, diagnostics).
 Spec if you want details: docs/workflow_run_management_spec.md.”